IEEE ITW 2015 Jeju logo

 Alphabet-size dependent bounds for Exact Repair in Distributed Storage

-Arya Mazumdar (University of California, San Diego, USA); Viveck Cadambe (Pennsylvania State University, USA)
+Arya Mazumdar (University of California, San Diego, USA); Viveck Cadambe (Georgia Institute of Technology, USA)

 Maximally recoverable codes